 Poore & Nemecek’s international study found that poultry averages 6.0 kg C02-eq per kilogram of meat.
 And outside the U.S., production methods are often less carbon-intensive.
 The EWG divides American poultry into chicken (at 6.9 kg CO2-eq) and turkey (at 10.9 kg CO2-eq).
 Note that turkey is in a tie with pork.

 In a sign that many Americans are reducing their foodprint, beef and pork consumption have dropped while poultry consumption is on the rise.
-Americans will eat 94 pounds of chicken per person in 2020, and just under 16 pounds of turkey.
+Americans ate an average of 97.6 pounds of chicken per person in 2020, and just 15.8 pounds of turkey.

 (Provisional) Best – Fish